How do we prepare for the IPT 531 weekly discussion?

 We will spend time with each group of readings according to your interests, moving more quickly through some sections and lingering in others.
 This list of readings will likely change – in some cases substantively – based on your interests.
-Consequently, specific reading assignments for the next class will be made at the end of each class.
-If you miss class you are responsible for connecting with me or a peer regarding upcoming readings so that you will be prepared for class.
+Please check the list frequently.

 Section I. Foundations